vinodt01/vtprogs/README.md

 # vtprogs
-//This file is just a brief introduction of what I have practiced while enhanching my programming abilites.
+** This file is just a brief introduction of what I have practiced while enhanching my programming abilites.

-// I have mainly focused on achieving O(N) time complexities in most of the programs .
+** I have mainly focused on achieving O(N) time complexities in most of the programs .

-// My Main aim was to write optimal code which takes the least space and time
+** My Main aim was to write optimal code which takes the least space and time

 // 1st Java Program
 Balanced Parenthisis